Tony the Tiger: Trademark controversy

 Tony the Tiger began his trademark debut with Kellogg in 1952.
 The Tiger was used as a cartoon character featured on every box of Kellogg's Frosted Flakes.
 The feline was federally registered as Kellogg's Frosted Flakes trademark.
 Furthermore, the registration and classification was under food products.
 Twelve years later one of the top oil companies, Esso (now ExxonMobil), began using a similar tiger as a promotional mascot for gasoline products.
 Exxon then followed through with protocol and federally registered its tiger under the petroleum products category.
 Unlike the Kellogg slogan behind the voice of Thurl Ravenscroft, "They’re gr-r-reat!", Esso also had a slogan, "Put a tiger in your tank".

 The two major companies shared peaceful relations between the two iconic tigers.
 From 1952 to 1995, the companies combined spent over a billion and a half dollars in advertising in the cereal and petroleum industries.
 Neither company faced any issues with each other—however, in 1992 this all changed.
 ExxonMobil opened a new business sector and product line through the promotion of the existing Exxon Tiger.
 The company failed to expand its federal trademark registration to its newest product line sector.
 Prior to Exxon's newest business addition of opening convenience stores ("Tiger Marts") and selling foods and beverages, the company was cleared of all trademark litigations.
 After the announcement of ExxonMobil's new product line, Kellogg quickly filed a suit.
 The latest unnamed tiger Exxon was using to sell food and beverages crossed the trademark boundaries.
 The confusion of using very similar tigers as a mascot for food products did not sit well with Kellogg.
 The lawsuit consisted of trademark infringement and dilution, and sought an injunction prohibiting the further use of the Exxon tiger.
 After several court appearances, millions of dollars, different rulings, and years of waiting, the two parties settled the case.

 Tracing back to 1986, Kellogg battled with a different situation with regard to trademark.
-During the preparation of the 1988 Summer Olympics by South Korean organizers agreed on the games' mascot Hodori that was very similar to Kellogg's Tony the Tiger.
+During the preparation of the 1988 Summer Olympics South Korean organizers agreed on the games' mascot Hodori which was very similar to Kellogg's Tony the Tiger.
 The very popular cereal company had concerns about the similarity and raised some red flags with trademark registration that same year.
 Kellogg continued to stress that Tony the Tiger was an advertising tool used on almost every cereal box, so a comparable tiger only differentiated by the addition of distinct five-ringed Olympic badge around his neck would cause confusion.
 Sports news and critics stirred up much controversy and it is remembered as the "Hold That Tiger" battle for the tiger trademark.